Geo-Python-2022/exercise-1-Larryzakes-3012/README.md

 ## Finishing the exercise

 To complete this exercise, upload your changes to GitHub in your **own** Exercise 1 repository that you created using the GitHub Classroom link.

+## Self Assessment:

+I have done well in this excercise so far and was able to creat authentication and did the python programming excercise correctly